ProgPoint/slide-navigation/README.md

-To run this application you do not need any extra effort.
-Just need to open index.html in browser.
+To run this application fire "node server.js" command and move on localhost:9090